chakra-ui/chakra-ui/.changeset/unlucky-ligers-fold.md

 "@chakra-ui/modal": patch
 ---

-fix escape key down when clicking in overlay
+Fix issue where modal doesn't close when the escape key is pressed and `closeOnOverlayClick` is `false`